-9.1.1 The intent of this section is to define the methodology to be used in calculating the price/tpsA.
-The fundamental premise is that what is tested and/or emulated is priced and what is priced is tested and/or emulated.

-9.1.2 The proposed system to be priced is the aggregation of the SUT, terminals and network components that would be offered to achieve the reported performance level.
-Calculation of the priced system consists of:

-- a) Price of the SUT as tested and defined in Clause 8.3; - b) Price of the emulated terminals and network proposed components; - c) Price of on-line storage for 90 days of history records; - d) Price of additional products that are required for the operation, administration or maintenance of the priced system; - e) Price of additional products required for application development.

-9.1.3 Pricing methodology assumptions:

-- All hardware and software used in the calculations must be announced and generally orderable by customers.
+- 9.1.1 The intent of this section is to define the methodology to be used in calculating the price/tpsB.
+The fundamental premise is that what is tested and/or emulated is priced and what is priced is tested and/or emulated. - 9.1.2 The proposed system to be priced is the aggregation of the SUT components that would be offered to achieve the reported performance level.
+Calculation of the priced system consists of: - a) Price of the SUT as tested and defined in Clause 8.3; - b) Price of on-line storage for 30 days of history records; - c) Price of additional products that are required for the operation, administration or maintenance of the priced system; - d) Price of additional products required for application development. - 9.1.3 Pricing methodology assumptions: - All hardware and software used in the calculations must be announced and generally orderable by customers.
 For any products not already generally released, the full disclosure report (FDR) must include a committed general delivery date.
-That delivery date must not exceed 12 months beyond the FDR submittal date. - Generally available discounts for the priced configuration are permissible. - Generally available packaged pricing is acceptable. - Local retail pricing and discount structure should be used in each country for which results are published. - Price should be represented by the currency with which the customer would purchase the system. - Currently available products must be priced using current prices on the vendor's price books and not prices that will become effective in the future.
+That delivery date must not exceed 12 months beyond the FDR submittal date. - Generally available discounts for the priced configuration are permissible. - · Generally available packaged pricing is acceptable. - · Local retail pricing and discount structure should be used in each country for which results are published. - Price should be represented by the currency with which the customer would purchase the system. - Currently available products must be priced using current prices on the vendor's price books and not prices that will become effective in the future.